 - Water: Keep the potting media lightly wet, but not soaked.
-If you’re growing in water, as in a decorative vase, only let the roots dangle into the water.
+Overwatering can cause root rot.
+If you’re growing your hyacinth in water, as in a decorative vase, only let the roots dangle into the water.

-- Temperature: Keep them cool during the growing season to prolong the bloom.
-Recommend temps range from about 45 degrees F to 65 degrees F.
+- Temperature: Keep hyacinth plants cool during the growing season to prolong the bloom.
+Recommend temperatures range from about 45 degrees F to 65 degrees F.

-- Soil: Loose, well-drained potting mix.
-They can also be grown in pebbles or suspended over a small vase of water.
+- Soil: Use a loose, well-draining potting mix.
+Hyacinths can also be grown in pebbles or suspended over a small vase of water, as described above.